 If your equipment is still under warranty, contact the OEM about repairs.
 If it is out of warranty, contact an independent industrial electronic repair center to find out if they are a good fit for your company and your particular repair needs.
 They should offer free evaluations for your damaged equipment and, if needed, a free quote for repairs (no bench fees!).
 They should also provide repair reports if requested and a good warranty of at least one year that covers both parts and labor.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for printed circuit board repairs of all types and manufacturers, drives, servo motors, CNC equipment, encoders, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for printed circuit board repairs of all types and manufacturers, drives, servo motors, CNC equipment, encoders, monitors and touchscreens, PLCs, test equipment, and much more.
 The customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com .